 in some of cases?
 What is it about acupuncture and herbal medicine that can result in relief

 of symptoms or even a cure that is lacking in western medicine for some of cases?

-Although the goal of TCM is to cure a patient, the practitioner of TCM attempts to do this by treating the whole person, taking into
+Although the goal of TCM is to cure a patient, the doctor of TCM attempts to do this by treating the whole person, taking into

 account the various attributes of an individual that, when combined, account for an person being sick or healthy.
 People are not,